 A Munich tradition that was founded in the late 1600s, Dallmayr is a high end delicatessen and gourmet food store.
 They also have a restaurant and cafe for those looking to indulge on the spot.
 The deli, as they call it, has an impressive selection of teas as well as a large pastry and sweets not to mention a wide variety of pretty much anything else you’re looking for.
 The Dallmayr brand is also specially known for its coffee.
 Each section is individually staffed so you’re always promised personal attention when shopping.

 Dienerstrasse 14–15, 80331 Munich, Germany

-Local chain MusicAndBooks — they have three locations, one in Nürnberg and two in Munich — buys and sells books, CDs, vinyl and DVDs.
+Local chain MusicAndBooks — they have two locations, one in Nuremberg and one in Munich — buys and sells books, CDs, vinyl and DVDs.
 Clear your schedule and make some time to comb through the crates of records or the shelves of books.
 You’ll be sure to find some hard to find favorites or a good deal.
 It’s definitely worth a look as you never know what you might find.

 Kreuzstr.
 13, 80331 Munich, Germany